In rare rebuttal of Kremlin critic Navalny, Putin denies he owns a Black Sea palace

 Though Putin dismissed Navalny’s video as “boring,” it spurred demonstrations across Russia on Saturday.
 Many protesters chanted, “Putin is a thief!”

-Reuters estimated that 40,000 attended Moscow’s rally alone.
+Reuters estimated that 40,000 attended a rally in Moscow alone.
 As Putin’s comments Monday were airing on state television, Navalny’s team called for more protests this weekend.

 Alexander Baunov, a senior fellow at the Carnegie Moscow Center, wrote in a commentary that the Saturday demonstrations “had a broader support base” than past protests organized by Navalny and his allies.